-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering by \$ per share after this offering by \$ per share and decrease (increase) the dilution in pro forma as adjusted net tangible book value per share after this offering by \$ per share and decrease (increase) the dilution in pro forma as adjusted net tangible book value per share after this offering by \$ per share and decrease (increase) the dilution in pro forma as adjusted net tangible book value per share to investors participating in this offering by \$ per share, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$, and dilution in pro forma as adjusted net tangible book value per share to new investors by \$, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of shares we are offering.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of common stock offered by us would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$ per share and decrease (increase) the dilution in pro forma as adjusted net tangible book value per share to investors participating in this offering by \$ per share, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.